 Thats the phrase you should keep in your mind and convince yourself that after is needed after a rejection email.
 When the company doesn't take the initiative to send you a feedback email then it's your responsibility towards yourself to get an answer and move on.
 Don't just delete it from your inbox.

-When you take the time to ask for feedback after a job rejection, it shows that you are genuinely interested in learning and growing as a professional.
-Not only does this demonstrate that you’re motivated to improve yourself, but it also helps ensure that you don't make the same mistakes in future interviews.
 In other words, by asking for feedback after a job rejection, you're giving yourself an opportunity to grow as an applicant and increase your chances of success in future job hunts!

 But getting rejected from your dream job can be scary and deflating.
 So what's the best way to ask for feedback?
 Check the answer below.